Package 'rankdifferencetest'

 Description

 An example dataset as seen in table 1 from Kornbrot (1990).
-The time per problem was recorded for each subject under placebo and drug conditions for the purpose of measuring 'alertness'.
+The time per problem was recorded for each subject under placebo and drug conditions for the purpose of measuring alertness.

 Usage